Lost, Stolen, or Damaged Cards

 - Changes the card to

-- When the emboss process runs, it creates an emboss record in
+- When the emboss process runs, it verifies that all applicable fees have been assessed.

-event message. - The embosser mails the replacement card to the cardholder.
+- The embosser mails the replacement card to the cardholder.

 status: N